valeriansaliou/bloom/PACKAGING.md

     3. Bump Debian package version in `debian/rules` to `1.0`

 3. **How to build Bloom, package it and release it on GitHub (multiple architectures):**
+    1. Install the cross-compilation utility: `cargo install cross`
-    1. `./scripts/release_binaries.sh --version=1.0.0`
+    2. Release all binaries: `./scripts/release_binaries.sh --version=1.0.0`
-    2. Publish all the built archives on the [releases](https://github.com/valeriansaliou/bloom/releases) page on GitHub
+    3. Publish all the built archives on the [releases](https://github.com/valeriansaliou/bloom/releases) page on GitHub

 4. **How to trigger a Debian build from Travis CI:**
     1. Commit your changes locally